apache/arrow-rs/README.md

 The Arrow Rust project releases approximately monthly and follows [Semantic Versioning](https://semver.org/).

+Due to available maintainer and testing bandwidth, `arrow` crates (`arrow`, `arrow-flight`, etc.) are released on the same schedule with the same versions as the `parquet` and `parquet-derive` crates.

 Starting June 2024, we plan to release new major versions with potentially breaking API changes once a quarter, and release incremental minor versions in the intervening months.
 See [this ticket] for more details.